How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 [Appropriate conclusion]

 Feedback can come from within or outside an organization.
-And effective feedback always positively impacts everyone involved, whether positive or negative.
+Effective feedback always positively impacts everyone involved, whether positive or negative.

 Customer feedback is valuable for businesses but could get out of hand if mishandled.
 The best way is to share your criticism professionally while being respectful and helpful.

-Here are some tips to ensure your negative and positive feedback comes across correctly:
+Here are tips to ensure your negative and positive feedback comes across correctly:

-Be specific to deliver good feedback here: If there's one thing that helps all parties involved, it's specificity.
+• Be Specific: If there's one thing that helps all parties involved, it's specificity.
 Being particular is essential when giving negative feedback and forces you to be reasonable.
 Instead of saying, "Your services are terrible," go into detail and mention what makes them bad in your opinion.

 Example: